Ajhad1/Zendesk-Customizations/Web-Widget/Hide-Zendesk-Branding/README.md

-Zendesk Hide Zendesk Branding on Web Widget
+Hide Zendesk Branding on Web Widget
 ==============================

 Have you ever wanted an easy way to remove the Zendesk Branding on your Web Widget.
 If so, then this code is exaclty what you are looking for.